marumann/Robotics_2023/docs/resources.md

 - [Java 8 Documentation](https://docs.oracle.com/javase/8/docs/api/): The full, official Java documentation.
 This is not a tutorial.

 ## Git
 - [Learn Git Branching](https://learngitbranching.js.org/): Probably the best Git tutorial to exist.
 You only really need to do the intro sequences in the main and remote sections.
-However, I would *heavily* recommend doing all of the levels since Git is used very often, even in the professional workplace.
+However, I would recommend doing all of the levels, just because it'll be useful in the future, especially if you're intending to pursue coding further.
 - [Git Cheatsheet](https://training.github.com/downloads/github-git-cheat-sheet.pdf): Good for referencing Git commands

 # FIRST Robotics Documentation